12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Answer

-The Election Commission found that the names of nearly 40 lakh women were not properly recorded, instead being listed impersonally as 'wife of…' or 'daughter of…'.
+The names of nearly 40 lakh women were not recorded properly, listed impersonally as 'wife of…' or 'daughter of…'.

 Explanation